 From here it’s about a 10-15min walk to the station.
 At the station, there are toilets and places to get food if you desire.

-Starting from Guidlford, I would highly recommend the circular walk to St Martha’s Hill and Newlands Corner.
+Starting from Guidlford, I would highly recommend the circular to St Martha’s Hill and Newlands Corner.
 It’s about 11 miles long, and has fantastic views.

 Further along the North Downs Way, you then have stage 3, Westhumble to Merstham.
 11 miles.
 A mix of woodland and views.
 A good chunk of it, and by that I mean most of it, runs near to a road.

 If you want to stick around Guildford, you can read a more detailed side by side comparison of the best walks from Guidlford here.
-Or if you fancy going a lot further afield, you can read about the best Surrey walks here.
+Or if you fancy going a lot further afield, you can read about the best Surrey walks I recommend here.